Care Team Care Team

 How Do I Submit a Referral on a Person of Concern?

-In non-emergency situations, you may fill out an online Concerning Behavior Form, call, or email a member of the CARE Team, or submit an anonymous report.
+In non-emergency situations, you may fill out an online Concerning Behavior Form, call, or email a member of the CARE Team.

-Behaviors of concern might be observed in a number of settings: in the classroom, at a service location or office, at an on-campus job, or during participation in an extracurricular activity.
+Behaviors of concern might be observed in several settings: in the classroom, at a service location or office, at an on-campus job, or during participation in an extracurricular activity.
 By reporting behaviors that are concerning, the Behavioral Intervention Team will be able to reach out to students to intervene, provide support, and connect them with resources that can assist them.

 The CARE process does not replace faculty classroom management, disciplinary processes, and/or public safety responses to incidents.